 Low Income OK

-The FHA mortgage can be a good option for people with lower income, too.
-FHA gives lenders more flexibility on your debt to income ratio than a conventional mortgage.
+In 2018, the FHA home mortgage could be a good option for people with lower income, too.
+Traditionally, FHA gives lenders more flexibility on your debt to income ratio than a conventional mortgage.
 A high number of low income borrowers are easily approved by an FHA mortgage lender.
 Historically, FHA has been instrumental in low-income first time home buyers successfully securing affordable housing.

 Loan Limits on FHA Mortgages